N4SJAMK/teamboard/README.md

   * Install Git client, vagrant, virtualbox and other needed librarys for you host machine.
   * Open shell/console and try out "vagrant" command!
 (In windows you should use gitbash as console)
   * Create a brand new folder in your host machine.
 This is place where all files are stored during development.
-  * Download teamboard-repository files as zip package to the your new folder (Download zip)
+  * Clone teamboard-repository to your new folder.
-  * Extract files and now you are ready to progress!

 Now you are ready to initialize workspace for Contriboard!